NikosBakalis/DaMemer/README.md

 # DaMemer

-This is a Discord bot for a discord server with me and friends!!!
+This is a stupid Discord bot for a server with me and friends!!!